Why would I want to change my provisional assessment as a non-resident taxpayer?

 If we have any questions or decide not to adopt all changes, we will contact you.
 Once you have given your explanation, we will decide which changes we will adopt.

 If we do not adopt your changes, you will be issued a so-called derogation decision.
 You can object to this decision.
-For more information please visit Hoe maak ik bezwaar tegen de afwijkingsbeschikking?
-(Dutch only).
+Read more under Hoe maak ik bezwaar tegen de afwijkingsbeschikking?
+(How to object to a derogation decision, only available in Dutch).